md-marop-hossain/Multilingual-Retrieval-Augmented-Generation-RAG-System/README.md

 # Developed a Simple Multilingual Retrieval-Augmented Generation (RAG) System
 Design and implement a basic RAG pipeline capable of understanding and responding to both English and Bengali queries.
-The system should fetch relevant information from a pdf document corpus and generate a meaningful answer grounded in retrieved content.

 ## 📦 Directory Structure
 ```